COVID-19 Customer Information

 Are the deferred payments erased or cancelled?

 The mortgage deferral agreement does not cancel, erase or eliminate the amount owed on your mortgage.
 At the end of the deferral period, the deferred payments will continue to accrue interest and will be added to the outstanding principal of your mortgage.
 This can affect the total amount you owe in accordance with your original payment schedule.
+For an illustration on how deferrals work click here.

 What can I expect at the end of my mortgage deferral?